-- 1. I am a director / the Chief Executive Officer / the sole director and Chief Executive Officer [delete as applicable] of the applicant (named in the application form accompanying this declaration); - 2. the information provided in this application is true and correct to the best of my knowledge; - 3.
-I am aware of the requirements under the Water Industry Competition Act 2006 (NSW) (WIC Act) for the licence being applied for;
+- 1. I am a director/the Chief Executive Officer/the sole director and Chief Executive Officer [delete as applicable] of the applicant corporation (named in this application form). - The information provided in this application is true and correct to the best of my knowledge. - 3.
+I am aware of the requirements under the Water Industry Competition Act 2006 (NSW) (WIC Act) for the licence being applied for. - The applicant corporation is not, for the purpose of section 10(3)(a) of the WIC Act, a disqualified corporation (as defined in the Dictionary of the WIC Act). - 5.
+The applicant corporation is not, for the purpose of section 10(3)(b) of the WIC Act, a related entity of a disqualified corporation (as defined in the Dictionary of the WIC Act) that would have a direct or indirect interest in, or influence on, the carrying out of the activities that the licence (the subject of the application in relation to which this declaration is made), if granted, would authorise. - 6.
+I have the authority to make this application on behalf of the applicant corporation (named in this application form).
+I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Oaths Act

-4. the applicant corporation is not, for the purpose of section 10(3)(a) of the WIC Act, a disqualified corporation (as defined in the Dictionary of the WIC Act); 5. the applicant corporation is not, for the purpose of section 10(3)(b) of the WIC Act, a related entity of a disqualified corporation (as defined in the Dictionary of the WIC Act) that would have a direct or indirect interest in, or influence on, the carrying out of the activities that the licence (the subject of the application in relation to which this declaration is made), if granted, would authorise; 6.
-I have the authority to make this application on behalf of the applicant (named in the application form accompanying this declaration); I make this solemn declaration conscientiously believing the same to be true and by virtue of the visions of the Oaths Act 1900 (NSW).
-Na me of person making the declaration: Terence J. Leckie Titl e of person making the application: Director Sig nature of person making the declaration: De clared at [place]: Sydney, New South Wales On [date]: 25.09.18 In t he presence of an authorised witness, who states: l [ir sert name of authorised witness] Jonathan Gunn nsert qualification to be authorised witness] Solicitor of the Supreme Court of NSW, NSW Law ciety Number: 11246 tify the following matters concerning the making of this statutory declaration by the person who made please cross out any text that does not apply] 1.
-I saw the face of the person or I did not see the face of the person because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.
-2. I have known the person for at least 12 months or I have confirmed the person's identity using an identification document and the document I relied on was [describe identification document relied on C nature of authorised witness: SIGI nature of authorised witness:
+1900 (NSW).
+Name of person making the declaration: Cameron Renwick Evans Title of person making the declaration: Sole Director, Central Park Water Pty Ltd Signature of person making the declaration: Declared at [place]: NORTH SYDNE!
+On [date]: 25/09/2019 In the presence of an authorised witness, who states: I [insert name of authorised witness] MARK SARAKIS a [insert qualification to be authorised witness] NSW LEGAL PRACTITIONER (NO. 37466) certify the following matters concerning the making of this statutory declaration by the person who made it: [cross out any text that does not apply] I saw the face of the person or I did not see the face of the person because the person was wearing a face covering, but I am satisfied that the person had a special justification for not removing the covering.
+I have known the person for at least 12 months or I have confirmed the person's identity using an identification document and the document I relied on was [describe identification document relied on] N/A Signature of authorised witness: Date: 25/09/2019